-Dual controller boards are supported within the Sun Fire 15K platform.
+Dual controller boards are supported within the Sun Fire 15K/12K platform.
 One board is designated as the primary or main controller board, and the other is designated as the spare controller board.
-If the main control board fails, the failover capability automatically switches to the spare control board as described in Chapter 8 "SC Failover" on page 119.
+If the main control board fails, the failover capability automatically switches to the spare control board as described in Chapter 8.